Cymric (schooner): Between the wars

 After the war, she was disarmed and returned to Halls of Arklow.
 The auxiliary engine remained.
 By now large steamers were more profitable than sailing ships for ocean voyages.
 However, within Ireland transport was becoming more difficult.
 The neglect of the networks during World War I was compounded by destruction during the war of independence and the subsequent civil war.
 It was more cost-effective to transport goods by sea around the coast rather than using internal road or rail.
 Cymric had a new career: transporting malt from ports such as Ballinacurra, New Ross and Wexford to Dublin.

 It was on one of these voyages that she collided with a tram.
 Cymric was waiting for Mac Machon Bridge, a bascule bridge, at the entrance to the Inner Basin of the Grand Canal Dock 53.342369°N 6.23795°W to open, when a gust of wind propelled her towards the bridge. and her bowsprit speared tram number 233.
 There are many versions of this story.
 Details differ, including the date, which varies from 12 February 1927 or 1928 to 21 December 1943 Research by Dr Edward Bourke established that there were two separate incidents: on Tuesday 29 November 1921, Cymric did, indeed, collide with a tram.
 On 21 December 1943, Happy Harry, a different Arklow schooner, collided with the same bridge.
 No one was hurt in either incident.

 On 22 August 1922, Cymric struck the Brandy Rocks and was beached at Kilmore, County Wexford.
 She was refloated on 24 August 1922.

 Cymric was witness to a sad event that would change the way lighthouses and lightships are administered in Ireland.
-At the time, they were directly controlled from the UK by Trinity House, who removed a lightship from the Arklow Bank.
+The general lighthouse authority for Ireland, the Commissioners of Irish Lights, had removed a lightship from the Arklow Bank and replaced it with an unlit buoy.
 On 19 February 1931, the Julia en route from Glasgow to Newhaven, grounded on the Arklow Bank and was wrecked with the loss of the crew of five, two of whom were from Arklow.
 Cymric, with her shallow draught, discovered the tragedy two days later.
+At the time, the Commissioners of Irish Lights, which was an all-island body, continued to report to the UK Board of Trade.
 It became a political issue.
-In 1935, the 'Irish Lights Commissioners (Adaptation) Order' was made.
-It is the legislative basis for the Commissioners of Irish Lights.
+The Irish Lights Commissioners (Adaptation) Order 1935 was made, amending the legislative basis for the Commissioners of Irish Lights.

 On Christmas Eve 1933, Cymric grounded on a bank in Wexford Harbour.
 Rope, which had been used the previous day in an attempt to re-float another vessel, fouled her propeller.
 She spent five days aground and was eventually refloated with the aid of a diver and the removal of some barrels of malt from her cargo.